-What I'm about to tell you is one of the most interesting things I've read or heard in the last few months, and I know you're going to love it, so please read to the end.
+What I’m about to tell you is one of the most interesting things I’ve learned in a long time.

 The Marshmallow Experiment